seanko16/cybersecurity-portfolio/Cloud-Security/Module-02-Course-03.md

 ## 📚 Key Learnings

-• Difference between Patching vs Rehydration in cloud environments.
-• How AI, ML, and IoT influence security challenges.
-• Importance of CSPM & CASM for cloud risk management.
-• Introduction to threat management
-• Threat and vulnerability management assessments
-• Eyre: Secure cloud assets
-• Test your knowledge: Importance of threat and vulnerability management
+- Explored core principles of cloud threat and vulnerability management, including patching vs. rehydration.
-• Asset and resource management
-• Steps for asset management
-• On-the-job asset management applications
-• Vulnerability remediation and posture management
-• Vulnerability remediation and posture management in software development
-• Posture management tools and techniques
-• IT automation tools for posture management
+- Learned asset management strategies: identifying, assessing, and protecting cloud resources.
+- Practiced real-world procedures and tools for risk, posture, and vulnerability management.
-• IT automation tools for security configuration management
+- Applied IT and automation tools for continuous security operations in the cloud.
-• Guide to web application security scanning
-• Identify vulnerabilities and remediation techniques
+- Developed hands-on skills with posture management, cloud security scanning, and remediation techniques.

 ## 🛡️ Security Program for Small Businesses